Ten Commandments join Isaac Newton's notes online

 "Now... anyone with a connection to the Internet can select a work of interest, turn to any page of the manuscript, and explore it in extraordinary detail," Jarvis said.

-The technical infrastructure required to get these texts to web was in part funded by a 1.5 million pound gift from the Polonsky Foundation in June 2010.
+The technical infrastructure required to get these texts to web was in part funded by a 1.5 million pound ($2.4 million) gift from the Polonsky Foundation in June 2010.

 (Reporting by Dasha Afanasieva, editing by Paul Casciato)